There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page

 At the indoor skiing facility SNØ, located just outside of Oslo, you can try both alpine and cross-country skiing year round.

 Believe it or not – not all Norwegians are 'born with skis on their feet'.
 Most of us still love some snowy fun, though.
 If skiing isn’t your thing either, you’ll still find endless opportunities for other snow-based activities.
-Glide through a winter-wonderland on a dog sled or on a sleigh ride, try ice fishing, or experience nature up close on a snowshoe hike.
+Glide through a winter-wonderland on a dog sled, a sleigh ride, or a kicksled.
+Try ice fishing, or experience nature up close on a snowshoe hike.
 There are also numerous ice rinks and toboggan runs throughout the country.